 Overview

-This CMP client library is built on top of CMPforOpenSSL, which in turn is built on top of OpenSSL.
+This CMP client library is built on top of CMPforOpenSSL, which in turn is built on top of OpenSSL 1.x and will be integrated with OpenSSL 3.0.
 Thus we inherit several declarations from there.
 In particular, the type CMP_CTX defining the context data structure for the low-level CMPforOpenSSL client library functions that will be re-used in the medium-level API.

 For best usability and flexibility, we condense the CMP client core functionality into a few rather high-level functions that allow setting all typically required use case parameters.
 Each CMP use case can be executed by calling several of these functions to form a CMP client transaction as described next – see also the example code at the end of this section.

-In order to enable the use of the low-level CMPforOpenSSL functions, we directly re-use their CMP context data structure (of type CMP_CTX).
+In order to enable the use of the low-level CMPforOpenSSL functions we directly re-use their CMP context data structure (of type CMP_CTX).
 This context includes all parameters and state information of a CMP transaction.
 The function, CMPclient_prepare() sets up those parts of the context data structure generally needed for all use cases.
 It must be called first when starting a new transaction.
 As far as needed, the application programmer may use the pointer provided by this function (typically named ctx) to set up any further, uncommon CMP client parameters.
 In this way we make sure that, as requested, the low-level API of CMPforOpenSSL defined in the C header file cmp.h, can be used jointly with this API.

 One of the parameters of CMPclient_prepare() is the callback function pointer transfer_fn.
 By default (when NULL is given as the actual argument), standard HTTP(S) transfer is selected.
 In this case, a second function, CMPclient_setup_HTTP(), must be called next in order to provide the required HTTP parameters such as the server name and HTTP path.